Rensvandeschoot/software-overview-machine-learning-for-screening-text/tools_considered_and_the_screening_decisions.md

 We consider screening tools that were part of a comparison in papers that cite the 2020 paper by Harrison et al. and/or the 2021 paper by Van de Schoot et al. as of December 2022.

 On 6/12/2022, the Scopus database contained 40 papers that cited the Harrison 2020 paper.
 Of these results, 22 could be downloaded directly from the Scopus website.
-Of the remaining 18, 17 PDFs could be retrieved from different websites and of only 1 article no PDF version was available (Bravo 2021), so the htm-link was saved instead.
+Of the remaining 18, 17 PDFs could be retrieved from different websites, and of only 1 article, no PDF version was available (Bravo 2021), so the HTML-link was saved instead.

 There is one paper that appears twice in this set of 40, namely Foulquier 2021, of which a Foulquier 2022 is a French translation.
 Both versions were retrieved and considered for the sake of completeness.

 The same procedure was repeated to retrieve papers that cite Van de Schoot et al. 2020.
+The results are published in a curated [Zotero library](https://www.zotero.org/groups/4597652/asreview_public/collections/IWU8ATMK).
+Nine papers met the criteria (as of 6/12/2022)

 This set of papers was then screened and classified as relevant or irrelevant.
 A paper was considered relevant if the authors perform a comparison of multiple different systematic reviewing softwares.
 A paper was considered irrelevant if it lacked such a comparison, for example if its objective was to illustrate an application of such software, or if they assess or introduce one systematic reviewing tool, but do not make a comparison to other tools.
 Keeping these criteria and after removing duplicates, 13 papers were kept for consideration.